 Following the end of the Brexit transition period on 1st January 2021, the Port of Holyhead is unable to process ATA carnets on site.

 As at other significant UK ports, to help in avoiding delays, Holyhead Port is not able to directly deal with ATA carnets.
 For outbound and inbound journeys, in order to have your carnet processed, you should go to:

-They are open from 7:00 am to 10:00 pm, Monday to Sunday, although you need to arrive no later than 9:45 pm.
-The Roadking Truckstop is close to junction 2 of the A55, about 1.5 miles short of the port itself.
+They are open 24 hours a day, 7 days a week.
+You may know the location as the Roadking Truckstop, close to junction 2 of the A55, about 1.5 miles short of the port itself.